Cutting Throught the Volume of False Positives

 Automated End-to-End Process

 During the POV, DataRobot trained and onboarded four bank users within just two weeks.
 And when the bank’s only data scientist left the role, the team could still operate productively – a testament to the platform’s ease of use.

-“DataRobot AI Cloud has hundreds of prebuilt models.
+“DataRobot AI Platform has hundreds of prebuilt models.
 We just feed in the data and it suggests models automatically,” explained Chris Mendoza, Director of Financial Crimes Technology.
 “The beauty of the platform is, once the model is deployed, it’s there.”

 Mendoza also appreciates built-in safeguards that help spot data quality issues immediately.